Profile Photo

 A Little Bit About Me

-Dr. Wanyoung Kim-Murphy (also published under the name "Wanyoung Kim") is a clinical psychoanalytic psychotherapist, applied researcher, and philosopher, whose work explores consciousness, subjectivity, and human experience.
-An American of South Korean noble descent based in the United Kingdom, she is trained in both philosophy and psychology.
-She holds a PhD in Philosophy from the European Graduate School, an MA in Philosophy from The New School for Social Research, and an MSc in Psychology from Capella University, all earned with honours or high distinction.
+An American of South Korean noble descent, she is trained in both philosophy and psychology, and holds a PhD in Philosophy, Art, and Critical Thought from the European Graduate School, an MA in Philosophy from The New School for Social Research, and an MSc in Psychology from Capella University, all earned with high honours or distinction.